 For one, my body temperature tends to run hot and there are days I skip blow-drying and styling my hair because I get too warm with the added heat from styling tools.
-I also followed a ketogenic diet about a year ago and it caused a lot of my hair to fall out, causing it to be painfully thin and in need of a volume boost.
+I also followed a ketogenic diet about a year ago and it caused a lot of my hair to fall out, which made it painfully thin and in need of a volume boost.

 The internet seemed to agree that using the Dyson Airwrap Styler, which features an intelligent heat control system that measures airflow and temperature to keep the unit below 302 degrees, made for a much cooler hair-styling experience.
 The device's brush attachment and air-curling barrels claimed to give hair a volumizing boost, so I was eager to try it out.

-The price tag on the Dyson Airwrap might make you hesitate, but in the weeks I've been using it, I've packed away or donated every other styling tool I own.
+The price tag on the complete version of the Dyson Airwrap might make you hesitate, but since I've been using it, I've packed away or donated every other styling tool I own.

 When the Airwrap arrived, I told my husband I had never held a hair product that felt so fancy.
 The unit comes in a truly gorgeous tan leather storage case and the number of gizmos and gadgets stored inside made me feel like I was a bit out of my league.
 As I identified each attachment's purpose, I looked at my husband and said, "Maybe I should call my hairstylist and see if she can help me make sense of this."

-However, we soon started self-quarantining due to the coronavirus pandemic, which meant I suddenly had time on my hands to learn how to use the Airwrap.
-I figured it would be a good way to motivate myself to shower every day and feel presentable instead of staying in my pajamas all day.
+However, since it arrived right before the pandemic forced us to quarantine, I suddenly had time on my hands to learn how to use the Airwrap.
+I figured it would be a good way to motivate myself to shower every day and feel presentable instead of staying in my pajamas.

 After watching several tutorials on YouTube and the Dyson website, I decided to finally give it a try.